 The clone room growing environment is a perfect breeding ground for molds and fungus.
 Clones need humidity and warm temps.
 In addition, when they’ve first been cut, they are under a lot of stress and can be susceptible to fungus like powdery mildew.
 Powdery mildew can be challenging to get rid of once it spreads.
 It is crucial to identify the source in the grow room immediately.
 If the cultivation facility takes clones from its own mother plants, that is the first place to regularly inspect for early signs.
 If the mother plant is infected, all clones from it will be too.
 In this case, starting fresh with new and clean mother plants is the best option.

 If your cultivation facility gets clones from a nursery, there are certain precautions that must be followed to prevent issues from entering the cannabis grow rooms.
-Clones should be inspected for pest and disease issue prior to purchase from nurseries.
+Clones should be inspected for pest and disease issues prior to purchase from nurseries.
 An easy process to implement in a grow room is thorough sanitizing when bringing clones in from outside the facility.
 A good practice is to isolate and quarantine the new clones before introducing them to the mother or vegetative production areas.
 During this time, inspect and treat thoroughly for pests or plant diseases and treat them prior to transitioning.

-All tools, equipment and surfaces must be sterilized thoroughly.
-Plastics such as, pots, trays, and domes should also be cleaned and sterilized prior to use in the clean grow room.
+All tools, equipment, and surfaces must be sterilized thoroughly.
+Plastics such as pots, trays, and domes should also be cleaned and sterilized prior to use in the clean grow room.
 91% or greater Isopropyl alcohol diluted 30% with water is commonly used for tool and surface sanitation.
-Hydrogen dioxide, hydrogen peroxide and peroxyacetic acid are commonly used to clean plants and/or surfaces.
+Hydrogen dioxide, hydrogen peroxide, and peroxyacetic acid are commonly used to clean plants and/or surfaces.
 The frequency between sterilization is up to you.
 Some growers clean all tools daily while others between plants so as not to spread infection.
 The level of risk management is a personal decision.

 Most growers separate their plants into dedicated cannabis grow rooms based on the plant cycle: mother, clone, veg and flower stages.
 When designing an indoor vertical grow facility, planning for dedicated, clean grow rooms helps mitigate risk factors plants face.
 If one room is infected or compromised, the team can fully address and sanitize the individual room without affecting the progress in the other rooms.
 Some growers choose to keep the mother plants in the same grow room as the veg plants to save on grow space.
 Most growers keep the mother plants in a designated area separate from veg plants to reduce the risk of cross-contamination (both pest and disease) between older and younger plants.